wasp-lang/web/docs/language/getting-started.md

 [nvm](https://github.com/nvm-sh/nvm) for managing your Node.js installation version(s).

 ## Installation
-The following command will execute an installation script that will download Wasp binary and place it in your `PATH`:
+The following command will execute an installation script that will download `wasp` binary and place it in your `PATH`:

 ### OS X / Linux